WayneCrawford/lcheapo_noobspy/README.rst

 Command-line programs:
 ----------------------

+:lccut: extract section of an LCHEAPO file
+:lcdump: dump raw information from LCHEAPO files
 :lcfix: fix common bugs in an LCHEAPO file
-:lcdump: dump raw information from LCHEAPO files
 :lcheader: create an LCHEAPO header + directory
-:lccut: extract section of an LCHEAPO file
+:lcinfo: return basic information about an LCHEAPO file

 Modules:
 ----------------------